Oral Interview Prep

 All interviews are conducted at the Personnel Department Building and are tape-recorded.

 BEFORE THE INTERVIEW

 The job interview is one of the most important events in the average person's experience, since the relatively short time spent in the interview may determine his or her future career.
 Yet, it is amazing how many applicants come to job interviews without any preparation.
 Since the interview will determine your final grade, you should spend some time preparing for the interview.

 Some applicants assume they will qualify for a job because they meet "The Requirements" described in the examination announcement.
 This is not true.
-By meeting these requirements, you are qualified only to compete in the written examination, which measures other important qualifications for the job.
+By meeting these requirements, you are qualified only to compete in the selection process.
 If you are successful in passing all parts of the examination, including the interview, you may then be considered for a job.

 Be aware of the exact date, time and place of your interview.
 Enter this information on your personal calendar so that you stay aware of your exact interview schedule.
 This may sound almost too basic to mention, but it's an unfortunate candidate who assumes that the interview is to be held in a certain place, and then discovers shortly before the interview that the appointment is somewhere else.
 Equally unfortunate is the candidate who arrives at the right place and time, only to find that the appointment is tomorrow or worse, yesterday.
 Keep the interview notice with your other important business documents and bring it with you to your interview.
 Do not rely on your memory.

 Plan to arrive for your interview at least 15 minutes early.
 A few extra minutes will help to take care of unexpected emergencies.
 It is frequently difficult to find a parking place quickly in the Personnel Department Building area.
 Late arrival for an interview is seldom excusable.